slfhstr/LXC-OperationPrivacy-VOIP/README.md

 ---
 ## configure Telnyx
 Sorry, I don't know about Twilio.
-You're on your opwn there, but it is probably similar.
+You're on your own there, but it is probably similar.

 Telnyx is much easier anyway (and cheaper).